lrspeiser/Cedar/README.md

 # 🌲 Cedar: Building an AI-Native Notebook from Scratch

-*How we built a Rust-powered, AI-driven research assistant that thinks like a data scientist*
+*How we built a Rust-powered, AI-driven research assistant that thinks like a data scientist and writes like an academic*

 ---